WHAT’S IN THIS REVIEW?

 It’s far from a comprehensive list of everything you’ll be able to access with the VPN, but it gives you some idea of what you can expect.

 As well as streaming, ExpressVPN has guides for watching live events which are broadcast online, and lots of tutorials and tips in case you run into any problems.

 It’s hard to find a better provider if unblocking streaming platforms is the main reason why you’re currently looking at VPN reviews.

-ExpressVPN are positioned as a torrent-friendly VPN, allowing their users to download whatever they want.
+ExpressVPN is positioned as a torrent-friendly VPN, allowing its users to download whatever they want.
 Of course, there are no bandwidth limits to speak of, and they have no idea about what a user is up to in the first place.

 If you’re still not convinced, they have guides for the likes of uTorrent, where they state the following;

 “ExpressVPN keeps no connection logs and no activity logs that could be used to identify you, so it’s safe to use for torrenting with uTorrent or any other BitTorrent client.
 Your web browsing history, search history, and download history are kept private from your ISP and any other snoopers thanks to industry-standard 256-bit AES encryption.”